 Discussed weather, rainfall, says Pawar on meeting Fadnavis at wedding

-Mumbai, Dec 10: Former chief minster of Maharashtra, Devendra Fadnavis and former deputy chief minister, Ajit Pawar engaged in an animated chat at a wedding that was held on Sunday.
+Mumbai, Dec 10: Former chief minister of Maharashtra, Devendra Fadnavis and former deputy chief minister, Ajit Pawar engaged in an animated chat at a wedding that was held on Sunday.

 This was the first meeting of the two leaders who had formed an 80 hour government in Maharashtra a couple of weeks back.
 When asked what the two discussed, Pawar said that they discussed the weather and rainfall.
 Just because we sat together that does not mean something is cooking, he also said.